 University Police Services administers a free property registration program on campus with events held throughout the year.
-Register your personal property in person or online, so that UNLV Police will be able to quickly return it to you if we recover it after it is lost or stolen.
-Types of property that can be registered are: laptops, cellphones, bicycles, and other valuables.
+Register your personal property in person or online, so that we will be able to quickly return it to you if we recover it after it is lost or stolen.
+Types of property that can be registered are: laptops, cellphones, bicycles, and other valuables with serial numbers.
 Check our events page for more information on property registration and other events as they are scheduled.
-To learn more about the property registration events, contact Hobreigh Fischer at 702-895-1302 or email@example.com.

 Evening Security Escort Services

 Police Services' Student Security Program provides free evening security escort services for students, faculty, and staff to any campus location during the evening hours.
 This service is based on availability.
 Contact 702-895-3668, ext.
 2.

 Special Event Security Services

 Police and student security services are provided (for a fee) at campus events that involve large crowds or special security concerns.
 Contact Lt.
 William Newman at 702-895-3077.

 Motorist assistance is offered primarily through the Department of Parking & Transportation Services to motorists on UNLV's main campus.
 However, Police Services assists with these services during the hours when Parking Services' office is closed.
 Contact Parking & Transportation Services at 702-895-1300 during office hours or police dispatch after hours at 702-895-3668, ext.
 2.

 Fingerprinting services are provided to the public Monday-Friday from 8 a.m. to 5 p.m. (excluding holidays).
 The cost is $10 per card, payable by cash, check, or money order, and blank fingerprint cards are available upon request.
 A state-issued picture I.D., such as a driver’s license, is required for this service.
-To learn more, call 702-895-4747, ext.
-3. Fingerprinting services are available in the Records Office at Police Headquarters.
+To learn more, call 702-895-5575.
+Fingerprinting services are available in the Records Office at Police Headquarters.